Employee FAQ’s – covid-19 returning to work

 The government guidance remains that all employees should be encouraged to work from home unless it is impossible for them to do so.
 Not everyone can work from home: certain jobs require people to travel to, from and for their work – for instance, to operate machinery, work in construction or manufacturing, or to deliver front line services.

-As per our previous update, we are receiving lots of employee enquiries in response to the governments updated guidance regarding COVID-19 and the concerns surrounding returning to the workplace.
+As per our previous update, we are receiving lots of employee enquiries in response to the government updated guidance regarding COVID-19 and the concerns surrounding returning to the workplace.

 We have set out below the most common employee enquiries of this kind that we are receiving at the moment: